 There are a number of written instructions available for voters in the polling station.
 First of all, there are the instructions on the ballot papers themselves.
-There are also the 'How to vote at these elections' posters and the notice displayed inside each polling booth.
+There are also the 'Guidance to voters' posters displayed both inside and outside the polling station and the 'Information to voters' notice displayed inside each polling booth.
 If any voter asks for assistance it may, in some circumstances, be helpful to read out these instructions to them.